NotW41k3R/overengineered-tictactoe/README.md

   Handles whose turn it is.

 * **Game Loop**
-  Keeps everything runnign and can handle retries if a move is invalid.
+  Keeps everything running and can handle retries if a move is invalid.

 * **Input Parser**
   Interprets user input like `a2` into board coordinates.